-A hailstorm rolled through the front range on Friday, 6/26/2020.
-The intense storm set off national weather alerts and produced pea-to-golfball size hail stones.
-One storm dropped up to 5.5 inch large pieces of hail in Castle Rock.
+In June 2020, a hailstorm rolled through the front range.
+The intense storm set off national weather alerts and produced pea-sized to golf ball-sized hail stones.
+One storm even dropped up to 5.5-inch large pieces of hail in Castle Rock.

-Even if you’ve only had quarter-sized hail stones in your area, it may still pose significant damage – small hailstones can reach speeds of 20 mph and usually come down in larger quantities than large hail, creating a higher risk for damage.
+Even if you’ve only had quarter-sized hail stones in your area, it may still pose significant damage – small hailstones can actually reach speeds of 20 mph and usually come down in greater quantities than large hail, creating a higher risk for damage.

-We have already seen extensive damage from the Friday storm to the tune of $7,000 to $8,000 in damage, and our customers showed us photos of the hail damage was no larger than a grape.
+We have already seen extensive damage from the June 2020 storm to the tune of $7,000 to $8,000 in damage, and our customers showed us photos of the hail damage that was no larger than a grape.

-If you were caught in the recent hailstorm, you might be wondering how you can fix all the dents and cracks or broken parts (windshields, taillights, etc.) and how much is the right price for hail damage repair to cost.
+If you were caught in that particular hailstorm, you might have wondered how you could fix all the dents and cracks or broken parts (windshields, taillights, etc.) and how much to fix hail damage on car.

 We wrote an in-depth article explaining the ins and outs of a hail damage estimate.
 Click here to learn how hail damage is assessed on a car.

 You can also get a free estimate using our auto hail repair cost calculator.

 These hail damage repair costs don’t look pretty, so you may be wondering if the hail damage on your car may even be worth fixing.